ColinKennedy/auto_docstring/README.md

 The text which is used to start and end the docstring

-`AUTO_DOCSTRING_DESCRIPTION_SEPARATOR` Default: `' '`

-The text that gets placed between an argument + its type and the tabstop that is used for its message.

-AUTHOR-NOTE: Show what this looks like

 `AUTO_DOCSTRING_INCLUDE_RAISE_MESSAGE` Default: `1`

 If '1' and a string could be found a raised exception then add that to the